GoogleCloudPlatform/apigee-samples/mtls-northbound/README.md

 ## Prerequisites
 1. [Provision Apigee X](https://cloud.google.com/apigee/docs/api-platform/get-started/provisioning-intro)
-2. Configure [external access](https://cloud.google.com/apigee/docs/api-platform/get-started/configure-routing#external-access) for API traffic to your Apigee X instance
+2. Configure [external access](https://cloud.google.com/apigee/docs/api-platform/get-started/configure-routing#external-access) for API traffic to your Apigee X instance or use [exposing-to-internet](../exposing-to-internet/README.md) sample in this repository.
 3. Have access to deploy proxies in Apigee
 4. Make sure the following tools are available in your terminal's $PATH (Cloud Shell has these preconfigured)
     * [gcloud SDK](https://cloud.google.com/sdk/docs/install)